phalcon-orphanage/docs/en/tutorial-vokuro.md

 Finally, you will also need to ensure that you have updated the composer packages (see section below).

 ### Run
-If all the above requirements are satisfied, you can run the application using PHP's built in web server by issuing the following command on a terminal:
+If all the above requirements are satisfied, you can run the application using PHP's built-in web server by issuing the following command on a terminal:

 ```bash
 php -S localhost:8080 -t public/ .htrouter.php